-According to the National Highway Traffic Safety Administration, there are over 4 million motorcycles registered in the United States.
-Although there are many more cars than motorcycles on our roads, it does not mean that motorcyclists are any less entitled to the protection provided by traffic laws.
+According to the National Highway Traffic Safety Administration, there are over 4 million motorcycles registered in the U.S. Although there are many more cars than motorcycles on our roads, it does not mean that motorcyclists are any less protected by traffic laws.

 We Represent People Injured on a Motorcycle — Never the Insurance Company

 Motorcycle riders are typically injured when an automobile driver engages in negligent and reckless behavior behind the wheel, including:

 - Failing to check mirrors and blind spots before changing lanes

 - Failure to yield the right of way to a motorcyclist entering the lane of traffic

 - Speeding, illegal lane changes and other acts of reckless driving